nmbooker/python-funbox/README.md

 then let a set of well-tested algorithms loose on them.
 If that algorithm is there in the standard library or a third-party library, I use that.
 Otherwise I add the algorithm to this.

+This results in better test coverage for whatever I'm doing, and less repetition in code.

 # Overview of Modules